 What are the top activities in Puerto Rico?

-The top activities in Puerto Rico are walking around Old San Juan, visiting the beach, eating at chinchorros, shopping, visiting el Yunque and kayaking in one of the three bioluminescent bays of the island.
+The top activities in Puerto Rico include walking around San Juan, visiting the beach, eating at chinchorros, shopping, visiting El Yunque National Forest, and kayaking in one of the three bioluminescent bays of the island.

 Is it dangerous to go to Puerto Rico right now?

 It is generally safe to visit Puerto Rico, although visitors should check the latest covid statistics, follow public health guidelines, and consider getting travel insurance to protect their trip if they’re visiting Puerto Rico.